socian-ai/socian-large-bangla-web-crawl/readme.md

 The total corpus is currently 150 GB in size, but it is constantly growing.
 We have setup a distributed web crawler (using Apache Nutch) which is continuously crawling popular Bangla sites, storing it in MongoDB and indexing it in ElasticSearch.

 ### How To Get The Full Version
 Due to it's large size, only a sample of 7 MB is available in Github.
 If you need the full version, we can arrange a way to send the dataset to you.
-Please email at <contact@socian.xyz>
+Please email at <contact@socian.ai>
 ### License
 The corpus is licensed under GNU GPLv3, making it very easy to anyone to use the data for any purpose.